Murasakaaa/YouTube-Downloader/README.md

 When executed, the program asks you the URL of the video you want to download.
 The URL has to begin with *https://www.youtube.com* to continue or else it asks you again.
 Then you need to wait for the video to be downloaded.
 That's it!
-The videos are downloaded directly into the project folder where the main.py is.
+The videos are downloaded directly into the project folder where the .py files are.
 If you download the same video (same name) 2 times it will automatically overwrite the previous one.

 # How to install